After the Hunt: Plot

-Alma is caught forging a prescription for herself from Kim, and her tenure consideration is paused indefinitely.
-Afterwards, Alma runs into Maggie on campus and confronts her, making her own accusation of plagiarism, criticizing her work ethic, her mirroring of Alma's mannerisms and dress, her privilege as the child of wealthy Yale donors, and accuses Maggie of a performative relationship with her non-binary partner, Alex.
+Alma is caught forging a prescription for herself from Kim, so her tenure is paused indefinitely.
+Afterwards, she confronts Maggie on campus, accusing her of plagiarism, criticizing her work ethic, her mirroring of Alma's mannerisms and dress, her privilege as the child of wealthy Yale donors, and suggests that she is in a performative relationship with her non-binary partner, Alex.
 Alma further insinuates that no one believes Maggie's allegation against Hank, prompting Maggie to slap her.

-Alma retreats to her wharfside vacation apartment and finds Hank sleeping there, having kept his borrowed keys from a past visit.
+Alma retreats to her wharfside vacation apartment and finds Hank sleeping there, having kept the borrowed keys that she had lent his sister for a past visit.
 Both wounded from recent events, they discuss Hank's behavior.
-While he acknowledges flirting with students, he again denies that he raped Maggie, or that he ever had sex with students, saying the only professional boundary he ever crossed was a past affair with Alma, who he still harbors feelings for.
-They share a tender kiss, which he attempts to escalate to sex, despite Alma telling him no multiple times until she shoves him and kicks him out of the apartment.
+While he acknowledges flirting with his students, he again denies he raped Maggie or ever had sex with students.
+Hank insists the only professional boundary he ever crossed was their past affair, and he still harbors feelings for her.
+Sharing a tender kiss, he then attempts to push sex, despite Alma repeatedly saying no. Finally, she shoves him, expulsing him from the apartment.

-Alma returns to campus the next day, not realizing Rolling Stone has published an article in which Maggie heavily criticizes how she and Yale have handled Maggie coming forward.
-Alma is confronted by Alex and a group of other student protestors and collapses as her stomach ulcers perforate.
+Alma returns to campus the next day, unaware of Rolling Stones published article in which Maggie heavily criticizes her and Yale's handling of Maggie coming forward.
+Alex and a group of other student protestors confront Alma, who collapses as her stomach ulcers perforate.

-In the hospital, Alma tells Frederik her truth about her sexual assault as a teenager, which he knows few details of: she initiated a sexual relationship with her father's friend, and when he ended the relationship to be with a woman his age, she fabricated a rape allegation against him that was later recanted but led to his suicide.
-Frederik points out that even if she feels that way what happened was statutory rape.
+In the hospital, Alma tells Frederik the truth about her teenaged sexual assault, of which he knows few details.
+At 15, she initiated a romantic sexual relationship with the older Wolff.
+When he ended it to be with a woman his age, she fabricated a rape allegation against him, which she later recanted, but which ultimately led to his suicide.
+Frederik points out that even if she feels responsible, it was still statutory rape.
+When she confesses that she still loves Wolff, Frederik says he loves her, and she does not reciprocate.

-In an epilogue set in January 2025, Alma is now dean, having published an article about her teenage statutory rape that helped to restore her career.
-She gets drinks with Maggie, their first time seeing each other since the earlier events.
-Maggie has moved on and is happy with her life, and Alma claims that she is too.
-Maggie expresses doubt that Alma is truly happy or that Alma's article was not a cynical move, but concedes that it no longer matters to her.
-As Alma pays and leaves, Luca Guadagnino yells "cut!" off screen.
+In a January 2025 epilogue, Alma is now a dean, having restored her career with an article about her teenaged experience of statutory rape.
+Meeting Maggie at a diner—their first since the earlier events, they discuss their lives.
+Alma tells Maggie that Hank now has a lucrative, political consultant job for the Democratic Party.
+She is still with Frederik, while Maggie is engaged.
+Maggie comments that Alma's article was cynical but smart, that Alma "won", then she leaves.
+As Alma pays and leaves, Luca Guadagnino yells "cut!" off-screen.